sodadata/soda-core/docs/documentation/concepts.md

 * Learn more about the [Metrics]({% link documentation/sql_metrics.md %}) you can use to define [Tests]({% link documentation/tests.md %}).
 * Learn how to [Connect to Soda Cloud]({% link documentation/connect_to_cloud.md %}).
 * See how to prepare [programmatic scans]({% link documentation/programmatic_scan.md %}) of your data.
+* Reference the [Data types]({% link documentation/supported-data-types.md %}) that Soda SQL supports when it scans columns.